 - 800–850: 20.0% of population

-Thankfully, the majority of the country is concentrated at the top of the credit scale.
-But even if you fall in the lower-scoring groups, know you’re not alone.
+Time will tell if the percentages change under FICO's new model.
+But in the recent past, the majority of the country was concentrated at the top of the credit scale.
+But if you're one of the people in the lower-scoring groups, know you’re not alone.
 Nearly 5% of the American public is still plenty of company.

 Improvement is possible

 If your current credit score range leaves you unsatisfied, you’re not doomed to endure poor credit forever.
 Thankfully, your score can change for the better if you demonstrate responsible borrower behavior – entitling you to better terms in the future.